Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

 Unfortunately, Windows does not have mDNS alias support built-in, which is necessary in order to visit .local addresses for any service you install on your Embassy, so we recommend using the Bonjour service.
 Check out this :ref:`FAQ answer<why-bonjour>` for details.

+.. note:: Recently many users who have run through the following instructions have successfully connected to their Embassy via LAN only to have it stop working a few days or weeks later.
+We believe this to be due to a recent change in Windows.
+When this happens the fix is to simply reinstall Bonjour and Bonjour Print Services.
+A solution is being worked on and Bonjour will not be necessary to connect to your Embassy for much longer.

 #.
 Install `Bonjour Print Services <https://support.apple.com/kb/DL999>`_ on your Windows machine.

    .. tip::  If you are experiencing issues after installing Bonjour, you might have had a previous or failed install.
 To fix: